Aesthetics by Dr Rachel

 Rosacea: Symptoms and Causes

-There is also growing evidence that gut health and the skin microbiome may influence rosacea in some patients.
-Conditions affecting the digestive system and dietary triggers can sometimes worsen inflammation, which is why we look at lifestyle, skincare and medical treatment together when creating a personalised plan.
+Environmental triggers can then aggravate the condition, leading to flare-ups that may become more frequent over time if rosacea is not carefully managed.
+There is also increasing evidence that gut health and the skin microbiome may play a role in some patients.
+Digestive health and dietary factors can influence inflammation, which is why I take a holistic approach, considering lifestyle, skincare and medical treatment together when creating a personalised plan.

 The Four Types of Rosacea